 What happens if I go to the hospital?
 Will you be my doctor?

-Yes, both doctors have privileges and admit to both Doctor’s Medical Center and Memorial Medical Center here in Modesto.
+The doctors have privileges at both Doctor’s Medical Center and Memorial Medical Center here in Modesto.
+Drs.
+Heck and Kiesel admit and manage their own patients.
+In 2018, Dr. Forester stopped taking primary care of his hospitalized patients, but he continues to follow along and helps coordinate their hospital care.
 We cannot provide hospital care outside of Modesto.

 The choice of hospital is a decision based upon your wishes, your insurance coverage, bed availability, and the needs of any consultant physicians involved.

 What if I have to go to short-term rehabilitation?

 Our doctors routinely provide post-surgery or post-hospitalization care at the rehabilitation hospitals and skilled nursing facilities in Modesto.
 We cannot provide this care outside of Modesto.

 We also perform basic skin procedures (suturing and skin biopsies).
 We do not perform any major operations at surgical centers or hospitals.

 No. Though the doctors have assisted at hundreds of surgeries in their medical careers, our malpractice insurance no longer allows us to assist at surgery, even on our own patients.